What is RFID - How Does RFID Work

 How to Choose an RFID Reader

-• Where will the reader be placed?
-Fixed location, or on a vehicle?
+- Where will the reader be installed?
+Fixed location or on a vehicle?

-To read a full list of questions for selecting an RFID reader, check out our RFID Buyer&#;s Guide - https://www.atlasrfidstore.com/a-guide-to-buying-rfid-tags-equipment/
+For an extensive list of considerations when selecting an RFID reader, check our RFID Buyer’s Guide - https://www.atlasrfidstore.com/a-guide-to-buying-rfid-tags-equipment/.

 What is an RFID Antenna?

-RFID Antennas are necessary elements in an RFID system because they convert the RFID reader&#;s signal into RF waves that can be picked up by RFID tags.
-Without some type of RFID antenna, whether integrated into the reader or external, the RFID reader cannot properly send and receive signals to RFID tags.
+RFID antennas are critical components in RFID systems, transforming the RFID reader's signal into RF waves recognizable by RFID tags.
+Without antennas, whether embedded in readers or external, RFID readers cannot adequately transmit or receive signals to tags.

 Linearly-Polarized Antennas